passsy/spot/README.md

 Spot is a toolkit for Flutter widget tests.<br/>
-It simplifies queries and assertions against the widget tree (better finder API called `spot`) and visualizes the Timeline of a test as HTML report with automatic screenshots.
+It simplifies queries and assertions against the widget tree (better finder API called `spot`) and visualizes the steps of a widget test as HTML report with automatic screenshots, the `Timeline`.

 🖼️ Automatic screenshots during widget tests (Timeline)<br/>
 ⛓️ Chainable widget selectors<br/>